-The Ellen Brook catchment is located 20 kilometres north-east of Perth and is the largest coastal sub-catchment of the Swan-Canning estuary, with an approximate area of 800km ().
+The Ellen Brook catchment is located 20 kilometres north-east of Perth and is the largest coastal sub-catchment of the Swan-Canning estuary, with an approximate area of 800km2 (Error!
+Reference source not found.).
 The Ellen Brook discharges an average of 37 million cubic metres of water annually into the Swan River, which represents 12% of the Swan's total flow.
 Although a relatively low portion, it contributes 30% of the total phosphorous load and 15% of the total nitrogen load entering the Swan (SRT, 2009).